Hello and welcome to Accessible Web!

 To get to your website settings, go to the websites list, choose the site for which you’d like to edit the settings, and navigate to RAMP Settings

 Here, you can edit your website details, page monitoring settings, and your accessibility goals.

-The website title will be the name that your website is referred to within Console, while your primary domain URL is the URL to that website.
+The website title will be the name that your website is referred to within RAMP, while your primary domain URL is the URL to that website.
 If you have staging or development environments with different domains, these can be added into the additional domain fields.

 When adjusting page monitoring settings, you can adjust your scanning rules, sitemap path, default scan frequency.
-Scan frequency can also be changed for individual pages or groups of specific pages within the page monitoring feature in Console.
+Scan frequency can also be changed for individual pages or groups of specific pages within the page monitoring feature in RAMP.